 Your shoes can make and break your look.
 But with all the busyness of the day, walking and commuting, dust and muddy drops, it’s quite challenging to maintain their shine.
 How do you keep shoes looking new?
 Are you particular about preserving their life and prettiness?

 One major reason why shoes get so worn-looking even with just months of use is the lack of care.
 Of course, washing is one way to preserve them but not all pieces can stand with water and soap.
 It’s strange that the nicer the style of a shoe, the more delicate it is to clean.

 With a few tips, not only you can maintain their fresh appearance but you can actually stretch out their usage life and even provide you with choices for rotation.
 What’s more, is you become a patron for reducing landfills.

 Imagine yourself arriving home with your suede sandals dripping wet due to heavy rain.
 You probably will assume that suede will not be looking great anymore.
-But if you know how that suede can be rinsed gently and air-dried right away and you retain its appearance, you would be happy that you can save suede shoes.
+But if you know that suede retains its appearance, you would be happy.

 Similarly, shoes that look fresh and vibrant can live with you for quite a long time giving you confidence, pride, and joy.